 “You cannot change any society unless you take responsibility for it, unless you see yourself as belonging to it, and responsible for changing it.” - Grace Lee Boggs

-It was a sleepless night… because how the fuck can anyone sleep after the racist domestic terrorism that took place this weekend?
+It was a sleepless night… because how can anyone sleep after what took place this weekend?

-Keeping vigil felt like an important somatic reorientation for my system as a whte bodied person practicing staying in connection with sensation and my wider relations in the face of such grief.
-I said each of their names over and over again, offering prayers to each soul now in transition:
+Keeping vigil felt like an important somatic reorientation for my system as a white bodied person who is practicing staying in connection with sensation, with my wider relations in the face of such grief.
+I spoke each name over and over again, offering prayers to their souls now in transition.

 Aaron Salter, 55